Maker Business

 6. They Embrace Time Saving Tips & Free Resources

 From their craft rooms to their calendars, successful makers keep things in order.
-Systems for workflow, shipping, supplies, and deadlines help them stay productive and reduce stress.
+Systems for workflow, selling, shipping, supplies, and deadlines help them stay productive and reduce stress.
 Top Makers are always seeking ways to optimize their workflow and processes to save time when customizing.
-This includes utilizing resources from MakerFlo such as Product Laser Settings, and using product sell sheets to show customers how their customized product will look.
+This includes utilizing resources from MakerFlo such as product laser settings, and using product sell sheets to easily show customers how their customized product will look.

 7. Pricing & Large Orders